 No matter who did it for them – relatives, friends, freelancers or even professional agencies such as essay mills with ghostwriters – in 2020, educators worldwide witnessed a huge increase in the submission of assignments that were not written by the students that claimed to have written it.
 Often enough, professional ghostwriters wrote the content for them.

-Can it be detected if a text was not written by a specific person?
+Can it be detected if a text was not written by a specific person but by a ghostwriter?

 This question was the basis for Ouriginal to start developing a feature that supports everyone in need to evaluate the originality of a document, and verify its authorship.
 During the research phase of the development process, our R&D team experimentally discovered that the ‘Peer Group Similarity Hypothesis’ can be applied to solve the Authorship Verification Problem.

 In comparison to the traditional plagiarism detection solution for safeguarding Academic Integrity, the Ouriginal ‘Metrics’ feature takes a birds-eye-view on a group of documents.
 When inputting a set of documents written by a group of students in the same class who are writing on the same assignment, our preliminary data suggests a Gaussian distribution for the metrics we compute on the documents.
 What we see is that most students are clustered in the middle of the values, with a few high and low scoring students, all of whom typically perform within a standard deviation of the mean.